carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Gentoo Linux](https://gentoo.org/) - a highly flexible, source-based Linux distribution.
 * [GeoGig](http://geogig.org/) - an open source tool that draws inspiration from Git, but adapts its core concepts to handle distributed versioning of geospatial data.
 * [GeoJSON](http://geojson.org/) - GeoJSON is a format for encoding a variety of geographic data structures.
+* [GeoPandas](https://geopandas.org/) - an open source project to make working with geospatial data in python easier.
 * [Git.io](https://github.com/jgorset/git.io) - Command-line client for GitHub's URL shortener.
 * [GitHub CLI](https://github.com/cli/cli) - GitHub’s official command line tool
 * [GitHub Flavored Markdown](https://github.github.com/gfm/) - often shortened as GFM, is the dialect of Markdown that is currently supported for user content on GitHub.com and GitHub Enterprise.